History Course Descriptions

 Students will examine the colonial and revolutionary foundations of the United States.
 They will explore the cultures and interactions of Europeans, Native Americans and Africans in the colonial context, the causes for discontent among the colonists and the course of the American Revolution.

 HIS 302 America Since 1945

-This course examines the historical evolution of the modern United States.
-Students will explore the political, social, economic and cultural history of the United States from 1945 to the present.
-Themes of special consideration include the growth of government, major social reform movements, and the domestic impacts of international conflict and global change.
-General Education: History (effective by 2009)
+Students in this course will explore the political, social, economic and cultural history of the United States from 1945 to the present.
+Themes of special consideration include pop culture, social reform movements, political realignments and the domestic impact of international conflict and global change.

 HIS 304 History of American Sports